uhppoted/uhppoted-codegen/documentation/CODEGEN.md

 #### Utility functions

-- `CamelCase`: formats a space delimited string as camel case, starting with an upper case letter
+- `CamelCase` formats a space delimited string as camel case, starting with an upper case letter
-- `camelCase`: formats a space delimited string as camel case, starting with a lower case letter
+- `camelCase` formats a space delimited string as camel case, starting with a lower case letter
-- `SnakeCase`: formats a space delimited string as snake case, starting with an upper case letter
+- `SnakeCase` formats a space delimited string as snake case, starting with an upper case letter
-- `snakeCase`: formats a space delimited string as camel case, starting with a lower case letter
+- `snakeCase` formats a space delimited string as camel case, starting with a lower case letter
-- `kebabCase`: formats a space delimited string as kebab case, starting with a lower case letter
+- `kebabCase` formats a space delimited string as kebab case, starting with a lower case letter
-- `lowercase`: converts a string to all lowercase
+- `lowercase` converts a string to all lowercase
-- `uppercase`: converts a string to all uppercase
+- `uppercase` converts a string to all uppercase
-- `trim`: removes leading and trailing whitespace from a string
+- `trim` removes leading and trailing whitespace from a string
-- `byte2hex`: converts a byte array to the equivelent hexadecimal string
+- `byte2hex` converts a byte array to the equivelent hexadecimal string
-- `dump`: converts a 64 byte message to a block of hexadecimal
+- `dump` converts a 64 byte message to a block of hexadecimal
-- `lookup`: gets a value from the model using a 'dotted' key (e.g. go.types.uint32)
+- `lookup` gets a value from the model using a 'dotted' key (e.g. go.types.uint32)

 ### Models